 The Maine Coon kitten is given their first shot at 8 weeks and is tested for several illnesses before they are sold to a buyer.

 To contact them, fill out the contact form on their website: mainecoonco.com

 Based in Peyton, Star-Studded Coons is a family-run cattery.

 They are TICA registered and come with a health guarantee.

-Their adult cats are given DNA tested before breeding, along with a heart echo test and hip x-rays.
+Their adult cats are given DNA testing before breeding, along with a heart echo test and hip x-rays.